xdeb-org/xdeb/README.md

 ### Installation
 If you like to install xdeb, copy the script to `/usr/local/bin/`.
+In addition to copying the script, a couple of dependencies are needed.
+Install them using `xbps-install -S binutils tar curl xbps`.

 ### Converting your package
 1. Download the latest release